19,99 €

 Why does water roll around when it boils?

-When these models are first created, they sometimes have little to do with numbers; they just cover the gist of the situation.
-For example, a star is made up of this layer and then that layer, and as a result, this reaction takes place, followed by that one.
-And pow! — you have a star.
-As time goes on, those models become more numeric, which is where physics students sometimes start having problems.
+As time goes on, those models become more numerically inclined.
 Physics class would be a cinch if you could simply say, “That cart is going to roll down that hill, and as it gets toward the bottom, it’s going to roll faster and faster.”
-But the story is more involved than that — not only can you say that the cart is going to go faster, but in exerting your mastery over the physical world, you can also say how much faster it’ll go.
+But the story is more involved than that: Not only can you say that the cart is going to go faster, but by exerting your grasp of the physical world, you can also say how much faster it’ll go.

-In a sense, all other sciences are based upon physics.
 For example, the structure and electrical properties of atoms determine chemical reactions; therefore, all of chemistry is governed by the laws of physics.
 In fact, you could argue that everything ultimately boils down to the laws of physics!

-Physics does deal with some pretty cool phenomena.
-Many videos of physical phenomena have gone viral on YouTube; take a look for yourself.
+Many videos of physical phenomena have gone viral on TikTok (or other social media); take a look for yourself.
 Do a search for “non-Newtonian fluid,” and you can watch the creeping, oozing dance of a cornstarch/water mixture on a speaker cone.

-More important than the applications of physics are the problem-solving skills it arms you with for approaching any kind of problem.
 Physics problems train you to stand back, consider your options for attacking the issue, select your method, and then solve the problem in the easiest way possible.

 When you take a look around, you see that the motion of objects changes all the time.
 You see a motorcycle coming to a halt at a stop sign.
 You see a leaf falling and then stopping when it hits the ground, only to be picked up again by the wind.
 You see a pool ball hitting other balls in just the wrong way so that they all move without going where they should.
 Part 1 of this book handles objects in motion — from balls to railroad cars and most objects in between.
 In this section, we introduce motion in a straight line, rotational motion, and the cyclical motion of springs and pendulums.

 Speeds are big with physicists — how fast is an object going?
-Thirty-five miles per hour not enough?
+Is 35 miles per hour not fast enough?
 How about 3,500?
 No problem when you’re dealing with physics.
 Besides speed, the direction an object is going is important if you want to describe its motion.
 If the home team is carrying a football down the field, you want to make sure that they’re going in the right direction.

-Plenty of things go round and round in the everyday world — figure skaters, tires, pitchers’ arms, clothes in a dryer, roller coasters doing the loop, or just little kids spinning from joy in their first snowstorm.
+Plenty of things go round and round in the everyday world: Figure skaters, tires, pitchers’ arms, clothes in a dryer, roller coasters doing the loop, or just little kids spinning from joy in their first snowstorm.
 That being the case, physicists want to get in on the action with measurements.
 Just as you can have a car moving and accelerating in a straight line, its tires can rotate and accelerate in a circle.

-This particular triumph is called simple harmonic motion.
-It’s simple because force is directly proportional to distance, and so the result is simple.
+This particular triumph of physics is called simple harmonic motion.
+It’s simple because force is directly proportional to distance, so the result is simple.
 It’s harmonic because it repeats over and over again as the object on the spring bounces up and down.
 Physicists were able to derive simple equations that could tell you exactly where the object would be at any given time.

 But that’s not all.
 Simple harmonic motion applies to many objects in the real world, not just things on springs.
 For example, pendulums also move in simple harmonic motion.
 Say you have a stone that’s swinging back and forth on a string.
 As long as the arc it swings through isn’t too high, the stone on a string is a pendulum; therefore, it follows simple harmonic motion.
 If you know how long the string is and how big of an angle the swing covers, you can predict where the stone will be at any time.
 We discuss simple harmonic motion in Chapter 13.